ducmeit1/tf-consul/README.md

 - You could uses a base image and install Consul by Ansible Playbook, or hand manually.
 Optional, you could use Packer to package a image have installed Consul.
 (You could refer to: [packer-consul-gcp](https://github.com/ducmeit1/packer-consul-gcp))

+> **Attentions**: There are two ways to set image for instance template, you could use your own image, or base image on GCP.
+To use base image, please define family_image and project_image_id as example below.
+Otherwise, you must set image by use source_image.

 ```hcl
 module "consul-server" {
   source = "github.com/ducmeit1/tf-consul-gcp"